Free Employee Schedule Template for Excel and Google Sheets

-Generate a ready-to-use schedule for your team.
-Pick your industry, choose your team size, and download as Excel.
+Generate a weekly employee schedule template, staff rota, or hotel schedule for Excel or Google Sheets.
+Pick your industry, choose team size, and download the spreadsheet without signing up.

 How the schedule template works